 We might reject that red dwarves are hospitable enough to have observers on grounds other than grabby aliens, assuming them highly inhospitable, that they either never accommodate the evolution of lifeforms and/or extinguish lifeforms too regularly to result in civilizations.
 This would also mean that yellow-suns would be much more common places for observers to originate, in spite of their short lifespans and early emergence.
 Hanson thinks that these explanations lack imagination because they do not consider a possible "range of paths" of alien evolution.
-The work is a possible to the inhospitality of red-dwarf planets is overdetermined, making this objection bear credence.
+The work is the property of the explanation of the paths of the explanation of the explanation of the explanation because they do not consider a possible "range of paths" of alien evolution.
+The explanation of the explanation of